In a couple weeks, emergency vehicles and buses will use a microphone system to get into the back end of Rosemont Commons from Rosemont Boulevard.

 Fairlawn officials are installing a lift gate at the intersection of Rothrock Road and Rosemont Boulevard to stop traffic from using the neighborhood as a through-way when Walmart builds on Rothrock Road.

-The gate will lift when emergency officials or school bus drivers "click the microphone" on their radios.
-It uses a certain frequency and opens in less than 7 seconds, said Fairlawn Deputy Service Director Ernie Staten.
+The gate will lift when It uses a certain frequency and opens in less than 7 seconds, said Fairlawn Deputy Service Director Ernie Staten.

 The gate has several fail-safes, as well.
 The gate is counter-balanced and can be easily lifted in case of a total power failure, which is unlikely, Staten said.
 When power to the gate does go off, it's fail-safe is to automatically open and stay open.